-- All FSMCs are on a level playing field and have the same opportunity to compete. - The scope of work and specification requirements do not unduly restrict or eliminate competition. - Fairness and integrity in all aspects of the procurement process must be followed. - Unbiased parties must evaluate solicitations to prevent conflicts of interest. - The CE must provide the RFP to all TDA registered FSMCs.
+- All FSMCs are on a level playing field and have the same opportunity to compete. - The scope of work and specification requirements do not unduly restrict or eliminate competition. - Fairness and integrity in all aspects of the procurement process must be followed. - Unbiased parties must evaluate solicitations to prevent conflicts of interest. - The CE must provide the RFP to all FSMC companies registered in Texas.